Well Water Treatment

 If you've just drilled a new well or moved onto a property with a new well, you've likely noticed mud and sediment in your water.
 Don't worry, it's very common for water from a new well to contain a lot of drilling mud and sediment at first.
 One reader recently asked which systems would be the most effective at treating the sediment-filled water coming from his new well.

 A sediment backwash filter would last for many years and require virtually no maintenance, but would probably not remove all of the contaminants in your new well water.
 Instead, we recommend a sediment backwash filter as a pre-filter before a Pro-OX iron filter.

 The Pro-OX iron filter will remove iron, manganese, and sediment from your water, and does not require a filter cartridge or additional chemicals.
 We recommend Pro-OX because it is very effective, efficient, and durable.

 The Pro-OX media inside will last you more than 10 years.
 You could also use a Big Blue 20″ sediment filter in place of the backwash sediment filter, though it will require frequent cartridge changes.

-These systems are available in 1″ and 1-1/4″ pipe size, and one advantage to using them is that you will not see a pressure drop, even with multiple systems installed.
+These systems are available in 1″ and 1-1/4″ pipe size and one advantage to using them are that you will not see a pressure drop, even with multiple systems installed.

-See the diagram below for an idea of how the MangOX filter might be installed:
+See the diagram below for an idea of how the Pro-OX (or MangOX filter) might be installed:

 We're sure that these systems will give you the best water possible from your new well.
 You can reach us on Facebook, at [email protected] for any further questions or comments you may have about well or city water treatment systems.
 Thanks for reading!